This Week's Purchase: SEGA Dreamcast

 I was initially put off the Dreamcast because so many of its most well known games have been either ported to the GameCube or re-released in another format.
 Skies of Arcadia, Jet Set Radio, Sonic Adventure and Crazy Taxi may all be killer titles, but they can easily be enjoyed on other platforms.
 Whilst some of the HD remakes don't quite capture the retro charm, the moderately enhanced GameCube re-releases are a very tempting alternative to the Dreamcast originals.

-But below the surface, you’ve got a huge library of great exclusives, and a massive selection of hidden gems.
-Many of the best Saturn games received sequels, such as Sega Rally and Daytona, and exclusives such as Shenmue and Project Justice are still loved today.
-You’ve also got several Nintendo 64 and PlayStation games that received updated ports, meaning that games like Hydro Thunder and Re-Volt may be available on other systems, but can’t compete graphically against SEGA’s machine.
+But below the surface, you've got a huge library of great exclusives, and a massive selection of hidden gems.
+Many of the best Saturn games received sequels or remakes, such as Sega Rally and Daytona, and exclusives such as Shenmue and Project Justice are still loved today.
+You’ve also got games like Hydro Thunder and Re-Volt, that are also available on PSX and Nintendo 64, but can't compete graphically against SEGA's machine.

 Originally the Dreamcast had a few flaws, but many of these are irrelevant today.
 The lack of a second analogue stick was obviously a weakness when compared to the consoles it was competing against, but today it's just a great retro machine that, like many others, only has one analogue stick.
 And it's actually an incredibly comfortable controller.
 Its design appears to originate from the Saturn's 3D control pad, and much like this strange shaped device, it fits in your hands far better than you'd think from looking at it.

-Of course the Dreamcast also had a few features that were very ahead of it’s time.
-Whilst the online play isn’t going to offer much allure to the average gamer today, the console’s ability to output in high definition most likely is.
+Of course the Dreamcast also had a few features that were very ahead of its time.
+Whilst the online play isn't going to offer much allure to the average gamer today, the console's ability to output in 480p progressive scan most likely is.
 This requires a specific VGA cable that costs around £25, but will be well worth your money if you plan on using the console with a HD TV.